okta/okta-signin-widget/docs/classic.md

 - **features.prefillUsernameFromIdpDiscovery** - If `router` and `idpDiscovery` features are enabled, use route `signin/okta/:username` instead of `signin` for redirect from [IdP Discovery](#idp-discovery) page to primary auth page if IdP is your Okta org.
 Defaults to `false`.

+- **features.showSessionRevocation** - If set to `true`, it will show a checkbox that allows the user to revoke all of their active sessions during a Self Service Password Reset.

 ### Hooks

 > **Note**: Hooks are only supported when using the [Okta Identity Engine](#okta-identity-engine)